Skip to content

 Why Are Spares Needed?

 Spare parts are kept on site typically for one of two reasons; unexpected failures, and poor work management practices.
-We can all agree that some failures are unpredictable and in those cases, we should have the right spare parts on hand to enable a quick repair.
+We can all agree that some failures are unpredictable, and, in those cases, we should have the right spare parts on hand to enable a quick repair.

 In other cases, spare parts are stocked to perform routine Preventive Maintenance (PMs) and planned work.
 If a work management program is in place, and effective, one could argue that the need to stock extra parts can be eliminated.